Anna B. Eckstein: Later life and death

 After the end of World War I Eckstein worked with the Deutsche Liga für den Völkerbund (German League of Nations) and set up regional groups of it, including in her home town Coburg.
 There she was very active in trying to keep the rise of National Socialism at bay.
-Eckstein also helped establishing a local society of the German Democratic Party, an adult education centre, a community club, and a society for literature and music.
+Eckstein also helped establish a local society of the German Democratic Party, an adult education centre, a community club, and a society for literature and music.
 In addition to that, Eckstein was active in the Protestant church, and was a member of the state synod.

 Eckstein stayed in Switzerland from March to September 1933, and then returned to Coburg.
 In order to maintain awareness of the Kellogg–Briand Pact, she continued writing letters, and in 1942, she attempted to publish a manuscript titled "The Will to Power Harmonized", but the Reich Ministry of Public Enlightenment and Propaganda, under Goebbels, denied her permission.
 She died on 16 October 1947 at her home in Coburg.